orange-cloudfoundry/cf-audit-actions/README.md

 # cf-audit-actions

-Audit cloud foundry objects and do action when found a potential vulnerability For now only checking and disable ssh on app or space after a time limit has been made.
+Audit cloud foundry objects and do action when found a potential vulnerability or do not match condition For now only checking and disable ssh on app or space after a time limit has been made.

 ## Installation